Adri6336/gpt-voice-conversation-chatbot/README.md

 Please note that outages or latency problems with the moderation api will prevent you from using this chatbot.
 If you must talk with the bot while OpenAI is having issues, please edit the chatbot.py file to exclude the "not self.flagged_by_openai(text)" condition.
 I do not recommend this though.

+# Custom / Alternate ElevenLabs Voices

+You can now use alternate voices if you wish using an argument passed when starting the program.
+In the future a more fleshed out way to do this is planned.
+For now, you'll need to know the ID of the voice you want to use (you can find a list of the base voice ID's [here](https://api.elevenlabs.io/v1/voices)).
+Once you know that ID, use it as follows with the example ID "21m00Tcm4TlvDq8ikWAM" for Rachel:

+        python main.py --voice_id 21m00Tcm4TlvDq8ikWAM

 # Controls

 #### Keyboard